Melody Crochet Rectangle Shawl

 - Place several stitches in the same stitch or space indicated

 While I believe an advanced beginner absolutely could follow this pattern, you will need to be familiar with these techniques and understand how to work them to feel confident doing so.
-The photo tutorial included in the PDF pattern will walk you through all the necessary steps with arrows and dots for further clarification but you should have an understanding of these stitches and techniques before purchasing this pattern.

 DK (Light – 3) weight yarn of your choice.